fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 2. Open PowerShell in the `scrcpy` directory:

     ```powershell
+    # Replace with the acutal version
     cd .\scrcpy-win64-v3.1
     ```

-3. Connect to the redroid service URL obtained earlier via `adb`:
+3. Use `adb` to connect to the redroid service via the URL obtained earlier:

     ```powershell
     .\adb.exe connect beb583c3.local.<olares_id>.olares.cn:46878